massard-t/etna-stud/README.md

 # Etna-Stud
 Webapp aiming to provide students statistics about projects and stuff.

+## Structure
+Okay, so, I'm currently more in a R&D phase, looking for some ideas.

+### Cheap one
+First one, the no-cost one, would be to store data in a DB such as SQLite, in order to avoid having to request the APIs everytime we want data.

+### Could-cost-a-little
+Second one may be using Firebase, which would allow to only create *client* websites, and maybe even CLI tools (I highly prefer these).
+Problem is, I would have to set it up.

+### Real cost
+The least preferred one would be to rent a server, but I prefer to not spend a penny on an open-source project (yet).

+### Alternative
+If the project is really successful, I may talk to my school and try to have them host it there.
+I don't know about this one, I highly prefer to have it totally parallel to school, but still, I thought about it.

+### Conclusion
+Theses structures will probably follow each other, if the project has any success.
+I'll start with the free one, then each major version bump will be a change in structure.

 ## Objectives

 - Provide a simple and easy way of having informations about students at school